Increase your employee survey response rates by 30% with this simple move

 I had to start my proposal over.
 I had to be sure that more people were represented.

-Think about it: If we were to make any changes or plans for the future, we’d be doing it based on such a small proportion of our employee base (just under 70 out of 330, to be exact) that it would not be an accurate representation of everyone’s opinion and the likelihood would be that there would still be mumbles and grumbles ahead because people hadn’t take the opportunity to speak up and get their opinions heard.
+Think about it: If we were to make any changes or plans for the future, we’d be doing it based on such a small proportion of our employee base that it would not be an accurate representation of everyone’s opinion and the likelihood would be that there would still be mumbles and grumbles ahead because people hadn’t take the opportunity to speak up and get their opinions heard.

 It happens so many times, you spend hours creating your survey, send it out and sit expecting replies straight away.
 After an initial wave of your usual responders the responses start to drip feed to you, why do people not engage with feedback surveys?